Q. What is Willington’s Mill Rate for the 2015 Grand List Year taxes?

 Q. What if I am delinquent on my real estate taxes?

-A. At the end of each fiscal year, real estate liens are filed against all properties on which there is either a delinquent real estate or personal property balance in that record owner’s name.
+A. At the end of each fiscal year, real estate liens are filed against all properties on which there is a delinquent real estate property balance.
 At least 15 days prior to the filing of these liens, a notice of intent to lien is mailed to the Taxpayer.
 There is a $24.00 charge to release each lien, regardless of the delinquent amount due.
 At the time of payment, all interest, taxes and fees must be paid before the lien can be released.

 Q. What do I own that is subject to taxes?